 - Board Directors elect one of their numbers to be Chair, to hold office and determine the period for which s/he is to hold office (Memorandum & Articles of Association, Article 39).
-The Chair is eligible for reappointment. - The Chair elected by MCE Board shall also be an ex officio Board Member of MCG. - The Chair elected by the MCG Board shall be an ex officio Board Member of MCE. - The Chair will serve for a minimum of three years and a maximum of six years unless the Board exceptionally agrees otherwise and only for a maximum of three additional years. - Board Directors may at any time revoke any appointment as Chair.
+The Chair is eligible for reappointment. - The Chair elected by MCE Board shall also be an ex-officio Board Member of MCG. - The Chair elected by the MCG Board shall be an ex-officio Board Member of MCE. - The Chair will serve for a minimum of three years and a maximum of six years unless the Boards agrees otherwise. - Board Directors may at any time revoke any appointment as Chair.
 The appointment or revocation of appointment of the Chair shall be made after consultation with the Mercy Corps Europe Executive Director and the JBEC. - The Chair has full voting rights.
 Questions arising at any meeting shall be determined by a majority of votes and in the case of an equality of votes the MCE Chair shall have a second or casting vote.